xaanya/devops24/examinations/11/README.md

 # BONUS BONUS QUESTION

-Add the real names of the users to the GECOS field of each account.
+Add the real names of the users we added earlier to the GECOS field of each account.
 Google is your friend.

 # Resources and Documentation